 Dr. Shah firmly believes that “ Zen Resort has created a holistic health and holiday recreation facility where visitor’s seeking relief from the stresses and strains of modern lifestyles: It is a place where your energy, creativity, fantasy and mindfulness of living in harmony with yourself and with nature comes alive.
 Such places need to be at the core of sustainable wellness tourism development, integrated with the local community and bringing together the best of traditional and modern practices for sustainable health and healing.”

 “In conclusion let me emphasize that, in a world increasingly confronted by the emerging burden of the ailments and diseases of modern lifestyles, the practitioners of modern and traditional medicine need to heed their respective oaths of service and care towards mobilizing their science and practices to deliver the right mix of preventive and curative medicine towards restoring health and healing the body, mind and spirit.

 The imperative ahead in this the 21st century is to achieve sustainable development and sustainable human health and wellbeing if we are to secure the future.”

-Dr. Mahendra Shah, a world-renowned expert on Sustainable Development, has had wide ranging experiences and senior-level appointments in the United Nations, the World Bank, and a number of international science and policy research institutions.
+Dr. Mahendra Shah is a world-renowned expert on Sustainable Development.
+He has experience working with the United Nations, the World Bank, and a number of international science and policy research institutions.
 In the mid-2000s, Dr. Shah traveled to Bali to develop Zen Resort Bali, a holistic health resort.